zogzog/cubicweb/doc/book/en/devweb/request.rst

 * `Session data handling`

-  * `session.data` is the dictionnary of the session data; it can be manipulated like an ordinary Python dictionnary
+  * `session.data` is the dictionary of the session data; it can be manipulated like an ordinary Python dictionary

 * `Edition` (utilities for edition control):